7 sustainable marketing examples for green advertising inspo

 Besides being delicious, their prolonged popularity despite the premium price point is definitely down to the honesty, dedication, and intensity of the work they do, using their platform to build a better world.

-My favourite Ben & Jerry’s green marketing example, however, is their 2020 campaign for Earth Day.
+One of our favourite green marketing examples from Ben & Jerry’s however, is their 2020 campaign for Earth Day.
 It gives us a genius allegory of ice cream and the planet, making us hungry for dessert AND dramatic change.

 They offer some amazing educational resources on their website which positions themselves as an environmentally friendly thought leader in the field.
 And this is backed up by the extensive campaign, volunteering, and donation support that they provide for the community and the planet.